MSI Spatium M480 Play review

 AS SSD Benchmark

-Just like Anvil, we ran three passes of the AS SSD benchmark, and averaged out the values.
+Just like Anvil, we ran three passes of the AS SSD benchmark and averaged out the values.
 We got an average read score of 3115.67 and an average write speed of 3473.67.
 This brings us to an overall average score of 8196.33.
 The detailed results are listed below.
+Here is the data formatted as a table:

 ATTO Disk Benchmark